betaglot/plantabeta/docs/dev/DX.md

 Every rep

-<neuro> “I looked forward to another 500 pounds of squat.
+<psike> “I looked forward to another 500 pounds of squat.
 I looked forward to doing more and more curls until my arms would fall off.
 Why?
-Because I knew that every rep that I did and every set that I did and more weights that I lifted, I get one step closer to turning that **vision** into reality.”</neuro>
+Because I knew that every rep that I did and every set that I did and more weights that I lifted, I get one step closer to turning that **vision** into reality.”</psike>

 ### Sherlock Holmes